USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 *	Automatically use a bulleted list format for each “condition”.
 *	Include a lead-in sentence: "If you apply to this job and we hire you, you must meet and agree to the following conditions:"

-**NOTE:** This is a new field and may not yet be offered by your Talent Acquisition System (TAS).
-Work with your vendor in order to be able to use this field.
-This field may still be named **Key requirements** in your TAS in which case it will:
+ This field may still be named **Key requirements** in your Talent Acquisition System (TAS), in which case it will:

-* Not automatically use bullets though you may continue to provide content via bullets.
+* Not automatically use bullets though you may use bullets.
 * Not include a lead-in sentence.

 <div class="usajobs-recruitment-joa-playbook-details__container">